coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

-**Elixir of Love:** This sweet-tasting liquid causes the character drinking it to become *charmed* with the first creature she sees after consuming the draft (as *charm person*---the drinker must be a humanoid of Medium or smaller size, Will DC 14 negates).
+**Elixir of Love:** This sweet-tasting liquid causes the character drinking it to become *charmed* with the first creature she sees after consuming the draft (as *charm person*—the drinker must be a humanoid of Medium or smaller size, Will DC 14 negates).
 The *charm* effects wear off in 1d3 hours.

 Faint transmutation; CL 4th; Craft Wondrous Item, *charm person;* Price